MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-local-site-list.md

 2. Microsoft Edge version 92 (92.0.925.0 or later)

 > [!IMPORTANT]
-> This feature isn't supported on Windows Server 2016 at this time.
+> This local site list feature isn't supported on Windows Server 2016 at this time.

 ## Overview